 When facing the loss of a loved one, the last thing someone wants to think about is the expense related to the funeral.
 Often the cost comes as a shock to the family.
 When I lost my father in 2006, it was up to my step-mom and I to go about planning his funeral arrangements.
 I guess I always knew that the cost of a funeral could get pricey, I just never realized how much!

 The cost of the average funeral has dramatically increased in the last 25 years.
 However it’s an expense that we can’t avoid.
-Being prepared and understanding the costs involved can help the process of planning for a funeral a little bit easier.
+Being prepared and understanding the costs involved can help the process of planning for a funeral a little bit easier and help people decide whether getting a burial insurance policy is the right choice to support their loved ones.

 Breaking Down the Costs